vanthoi/GUI-All_Fork_Chia/README.md

 - Mogua GUI
 - Salvia GUI
 - Thyme GUI
+- Peas GUI
+- Spare GUI

 You can submit a build support request if the Fork does not have a GUI.
-Link to download GUI for Forks Windows version: https://mega.nz/folder/BWIVXK5J#neKm6U0HeP3bapeGIe-_mg
+Link to download GUI for Forks Windows version: https://mega.nz/folder/1KJRyKqD#XbOlXyb44nFwtr22VyStWg

 If you like this project.
 Can support me by donation to the address for:
 - Chia: xch1t4g6mxruwh37uhwynh9cdxm2wa9l4hpl4sr0lmtf53tqwglt0wvqth30kj